 PS: I have already reorganised and grouped the original 59 episodes into a smaller number of 30-minute instalments; this in itself is a major task.
 This time, I have also created a set of working notes, to show the structure of the series, and to draw attention to allusions, cross-references, and other points that may not be obvious in the script itself.

 Online at last, I decided to search for a website related to my favourite composer.
-I was delighted beyond words to find the Berlioz Society page!
+I was delighted beyond words to find the Hector Berlioz Website!
 I’ve met very few Berlioz enthusiasts (the fact that my background is in rock ‘n’ roll might have something to do with that).

 My introduction to H.B. was literary rather than musical.
 I read Evenings With the Orchestra while on the road, travelling to New England club gigs in a van that broke down every other weekend.
 Immediately hooked, I bought every Berlioz disc I could find in the used record shops.
 Then I started going to the Boston Symphony whenever a Berlioz piece was played.
 I have fond memories of watching Boston’s blue-haired lady concert-goers dashing for the exits during performances of the Fantastique and Lélio.